 Grand Velas Riviera Nayarit in Nuevo Vallarta has a more intimate, Colonial charm.
 The Riviera Maya resort is more “grand” in scale with 539 rooms, and it earned our #1 top rating in the Meeting Planner Review of All-Inclusive Resorts eBook.

 Like its Grand Velas sisters, the Cabo opening includes the 5-diamond molecular gastronomy from its 2-star Michelin chef at Cocina de Autor.
-They repeat their popular 4-diamond restaurants – all with updated decors – Piaf (French), Lucca (Italian), and Frida (Mexican fine cuisine).
+They repeat their popular 4-diamond restaurants – all with updated decors – Piaf (French), Lucca (Italian), and Frida (fine Mexican cuisine).
 Here in Cabo, they add two new outlets.
 Poolside is Cabrilla serving the freshest Baja catch as ceviche and tostadas.
-And, the Velas family rolls outs a new signature restaurant, Velas 10, with Mediterranean seafood and steaks.
+And the Velas family rolls outs a new signature restaurant, Velas 10, with Mediterranean seafood and steaks.

 Rather than words, pictures say more…